cyinnove/logify/README.md

 ## Overview

 This tool provides a custom logging solution for Go applications.
 It utilizes the `logify` package to log messages with various levels of severity and custom formatting.
-The logger supports different log levels such as TEST, DEBUG, FATAL, ERROR, and WARN.
+The logger supports different log levels such as INFO, TEST, DEBUG, FATAL, ERROR, and WARN.
 Additionally, it allows the creation of custom log messages with specified colors and formats.
 The logger follows the Singleton pattern to ensure that the same logger instance is used throughout the entire application.

+This logging package can be integrated into various types of applications, including CLI tools, security tools, web servers, and more.
+Its flexibility and customizability make it suitable for any application that requires robust logging capabilities.

 ## Features